Professor Sally Hanks

-The next five-year phase of my career saw my clinical career develop by working with special care patients and furthering my interest and expertise in behavioural management strategies.
+The next five-year phase saw my clinical career develop by working with special care patients and furthering my interest and expertise in behavioural management strategies.
 I gained my Advanced Diploma in Hypnosis and Stress Management from the University of Stafford in 2010.

-My interest in patient- and student-centred education influences my approach to ongoing research projects and teaching and I contribute to creating, developing and delivering innovative curriculum activities and Continuing Professional Development opportunities for undergraduate and post-graduate students, and qualified dentists, to ensure initial preparedness for practice, along with ongoing life long development.
+My interest in patient- and student-centred education influences my approach to ongoing research projects and teaching.
+I continue creating, developing and delivering innovative curriculum activities and Continuing Professional Development opportunities for undergraduate and post-graduate students, and qualified dentists, to ensure initial preparedness for practice, along with ongoing life long development.

 SRHE (Society for Research in higher Education)